 An alternative to PI: PI has been ubiquitously used as a marker for plasma membrane damage.
 However, there are other nucleic acid binding dyes that are also suitable for this assay.
 For example, a membrane impermeant carbocyanine nucleic acid binding dye (CNABD) exhibits an emission spectrum reaching into the far red and has a high specificity for double stranded DNA.
 PI on the other hand binds both DNA and RNA40,41.
 Unlike PI, the excitation and emission spectra of CNABD does not overlap with those of GFP allowing for better spectral resolution between the two fluorochromes.
 Furthermore, the CNABD used in this protocol has an extinction coefficient nearly twice that of PI, which means that for their respective excitation wavelengths, this dye is more capable of absorbing energy than PI resulting in a stronger fluorescence emission.
-Quantitative fluorescence analysis of CNABD and GFP images showed that this dye exhibits a large fluorescence dynamic range, does not significantly affect GFP fluorescence, and does not affect cell count (Figures 6A-D).
+Quantitative fluorescence analysis of CNABD and GFP images showed that this dye exhibits a large fluorescence dynamic range, does not significantly emit at the wavelengths of GFP fluorescence, and does not affect cell count (Figures 6A-D).
 Indeed, HeLa H2B-GFP cells incubated in M1 or M2 media containing CNABD and damaged by 1 nM LLO exhibited a 4- and 5.5-fold increase in ICNABD relative to the non-damaged controls, respectively (Figure 7A).
 For comparison, cells exposed to 1 nM LLO in the presence of PI exhibited a 2.5- and 3-fold increase in PI fluorescence intensity in M1 and M2, respectively (Figure 5).
-Like PI, CNABD exhibits increasing fluorescence intensity with increasing LLO concentration in M1 (Figure 7A), and the resulting repair efficiency was calculated as described in step 1.5.4.1 (Figure 7B).
+Like PI, CNABD exhibits increasing fluorescence intensity with increasing LLO concentration in M1 (Figure 7A), and the resulting repair efficiency was calculated as described in step 4.5 (Figure 7B).
 We report that the cell resealing efficiency decreases as LLO concentration increases.
 This phenomenon reflects the fact that cells decrease their capacity to reseal when excessive damages are caused.